safedisk/safedisk/README.md

 SafeDisk will again prompt you for a password.
-Presuming it's correct, the system will mount the drive and it will appear as a mounted volume (initally called Untitled).
+Presuming it's correct, the system will mount the drive and it will appear as a mounted volume (initially called Untitled).

 Unmount a SafeDisk
 ------------------